buren/blackcal/README.md

 Create blacklist rules for calendars with ease.
 Supports recurring rules for certain weekdays, date numbers, hour of day.

-Born out of the idea to comparing schedules using matrix operations.
+Born from the idea of comparing schedules using matrix operations.
 This gem makes it easy to see whether if a time is covered by a certain schedule and generate a matrix representing what the schedule covers (hour our minute resolution).

 ## Installation